Dhaka is the capital and largest city of Bangladesh, and, at the same time, the cultural and economic hub of the country.

 Most crimes typical for Dhaka are petty, so expect thefts like pickpocketing or purse snatching, especially when walking near the road: many criminals work as teams on motorcycles.

 You should keep your valuables close to you at all times, especially when traveling by rickshaw, CNG (auto-rickshaw) or bus.

 Never wear anything that is visibly valuable, latest technologies and expensive jewelry, and most middle-class locals just opt for gold or silver imitations when going out.

 The second most common crime in Dhaka is armed robbery and the areas you should avoid are those of Gulshan and Banani, as they have experienced such cases.

 The robbers mostly target westerners or anyone looking like them.

 Avoid moving from place to place in a rickshaw, CNG or a taxi, especially at night, as they are particular targets when it comes to gunpoint robberies.

 In general, avoid public transportation when alone.

-- Weather - The climate in Dhaka is subtropical monsoon climate that, depending on the season, varies in rainfall, high temperatures and humidity.
+The climate in Dhaka is a subtropical monsoon climate that, depending on the season, varies in rainfall, high temperatures, and humidity.
 It has three distinct seasons: a hot, humid summer that lasts from March to June; a cool, rainy monsoon season from June to October, and a cool and dry winter from October to March.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dhaka, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Dhaka, since it covers not only the costs of medical problems but also theft and loss of valuables.